4.87 from 23 votes

 3. Slice 2-3 ripe but still firm bananas into thin slices.

-4. Brush each banana slice on both sides with lemon or lime juice to inhibit browning (the browning is harmless, but it’s unappealing and one of my biggest pet peeves when it comes to banana pudding)!
+4. Brush each banana slice on both sides with lemon or lime juice to inhibit browning (the browning is harmless, but it’s unappealing and one of my biggest pet peeves and something I wanted to absolutely avoid when I set out to make a homemade banana pudding recipe)!

-SAM’S TIP: The riper your bananas are, the more banana flavor will be infused into your pudding.
-However, don’t choose bananas that are so (over-) ripe that they’re mushy or they’ll be difficult to handle and prone to browning quickly.
+The riper your bananas are, the more banana flavor will be infused into your pudding.
+However, don’t choose bananas that are so (over-) ripe that they’re mushy or they’ll be difficult to handle and prone to browning too quickly.

 Layering the banana pudding with banana slices, vanilla wafers, and pudding.